 How we got here

-I've paid attention to fitness and health all through my life so I felt quite annoyed when I began to collect irritating health issues as I got older: asthma in my 20s, food intolerances in my 30s, sensitivity to most foods in my 40s, a difficult menopause in my 50s and then my husband who had been a sportsman all his life, was diagnosed with multiple sclerosis.
+There was asthma in my 20s, food intolerances in my 30s, sensitivity to most foods in my 40s, and a difficult menopause in my 50s.
+And then my husband, who had been a sportsman all his life, was diagnosed with multiple sclerosis.

 Despite making significant lifestyle changes and trying to find solutions, I eventually found myself sliding into anxiety and depression.
-Building and maintaining optimal health is complex and can be confusing when trying to navigate the information available on your own.
+Building and maintaining optimal health is complex and can be confusing, especially when trying to navigate all the information available on your own.

-Thankfully a friend introduced me to Jo, a functional medicine specialist.
-She was able to make sense of all the symptoms I was experiencing.
+Thankfully a friend introduced me to Jo, a functional medicine specialist, who was able to make sense of my symptoms.
 My healthy gut microbiome had become devastated over many years.
 With Jo's guidance, I made further lifestyle changes to restore my microbiome and my symptoms started to disappear.
 Jo also guided my husband and he benefitted too.
-But that's not the end of the story.

-We didn’t find it easy making the lifestyle changes.
+We didn’t find it easy to make the lifestyle changes.
 This made me realise why many people fail to halt or reverse their chronic health issues.
 Changing ingrained behaviours and then sticking to the new ones requires real commitment and some hard work.

 Prior to the birth of my daughter, I was a behavioural therapist, specialising in children with autism and complex learning and behavioural difficulties.

-So, I set about digging to answer my own questions.
-My favourite word is ‘Why?’
-Why do people get sick?
-Why do they experience the symptoms they do?
+So, I started digging around to answer my own questions.
+My favourite question is ‘why’ - why do people get sick, why do they experience the symptoms they do?
 And so I began the journey to create the ‘no stone unturned’ approach to wellness by studying nutritional therapy with The College of Naturopathic Medicine.